jatinganhotra/GitExaminer/README.md

 <h5> Motivation: </h5>

-<p> As developers, we come across different situations, such as:
+As developers, we come across different situations, such as:
     * when we realise a previous change was incorrect, or
     * when we need to cherry-pick a commit from one branch and apply it on another, or
     * merge changes from one branch to another